PyRigi/PyRigi/doc/userguide/tutorials/plotting.md

 If this behavior is underirable, we suggest reevaluating the affected cells.

 It is also possible to plot infinitesimal flexes in 3D using the `inf_flex` keyword.
-For details, the entire list of parameters can be looked up in the corresponding API reference:
+For details, the entire list of parameters can be looked up in the corresponding API reference.
-{meth}`~.Framework.plot_inf_flex`.

 ```{code-cell} ipython3
 _F = frameworks.Frustum(3)